jimweirich/swimlanes/README.md

 # Swim Lanes

-The other day we were talking about git workflows and noted that the notation used in http://nvie.com/git-model was pretty cool, but none of our git ttols drew the commit graph in that manner.
+The other day we were talking about git workflows and noted that the notation used in [the NVIE article](http://nvie.com/git-model "Git Model") was pretty cool, but none of our git ttols drew the commit graph in that manner.

 Wouldn't it be nice to have something like that.